BlackButterfli/group6_project/README.md

 ## Installation

-If using ubuntu, open ubunto files folder.

-To install the required dependencies manually:
+**Automated Installation**
+1. Clone the repository and change into the project directory:
     ```bash
-    pip install -r requirements.txt
-    ```

-Automated installation:
-1. Clone the repository:
-    ```bash
     git clone https://github.com/sapir-mardan/pathogen-genomic-analysis-toolkit.git
+    cd pathogen-genomic-analysis-toolkit
     ```
 2. Change into the project directory:
     ```bash